 Date: 2 Apr 1905

-He was a labourer and lived at with his mother on Stafford Street, Fulham.
+He was a labourer and had lived with his mother at 9 Suffolk Street in Fulham.

 His mother said that he was a healthy lad and that he came home about 8pm on 1 April 1905 and told her that he was going to meet his fiance.
 Shortly after at 9pm she said that she was in the street when she heard that someone had kicked him to death.
 She then went to Greyhound Road where she saw him there unconscious.
 She said that he was a sober man and not quarrelsome and that she was present at his death in the Infirmary on Sunday morning.